HaLamUs/nextjs-13/README.md

 }
 ```

+🔴 With this `layout.tsx`
+we will see a list 1... n to-do list on the left and this text
+`This is where the item detail will be render` from `page.tsx` from the right

+WHEN tap any item on the LEFT the text ~~This is where the item detail will be render~~ will be replaced by the to-do-detail

-🔴 With this `layout.tsx` we always keep the todolist only render the item details next to the list, meaning the item list will not re-render.
+we always keep the todolist only render the item details next to the list, meaning the item list will not re-render.
 Layout will devide by we-want-section, boosting performance

 ### app/search/page.tsx